rebcabin/masr/specs.md

 # 1. PROLOGUE

 This file is semi-literate programming.
+"Semi-literate" means that blocks of code in the Markdown file, `specs.md`, are extracted from the live source code in `specs.clj`, but without reordering.
+In fully literate programming, we present blocks of code in _narrative order_, where we talk about things before they're fully defined for the compiler Fully literate programming requires tools we don't have for
+Clojure, specifically "tangle-up," which builds source from Markdown.

+When reading this Markdown file, `specs.md` you'll just have to backtrack to definitions when you encounter code that needs them.
+If you read a lot of code, you will be accustomed to that nuisance.

-Write code in this file according to the pattern you will see below.
-Write Markdown in Clojure comments.
-Precede Clojure code with #+begin_src clojure in a Clojure commend that begins in column 1, then add a blank line.
-Follow Clojure code with #+end_src in a clojure comment.
-You'll see how it works.
+Write code in `specs.clj`.
+Format comments in Markdown.
+End a block of comments with a comment line that says #+begin_src by itself, beginning in column 1, then add a blank line.
+Follow code with #+end_src in a Clojure comment beginning in column 1.
+You'll see many examples below.

+When the narrative really MUST talk about code that isn't defined yet, comment out your code or precede s-expressions with `#_`.
+Clojure will parse but ignore such escaped s-expressions.

-Normally, we extract the Markdown file from the code via the following:
+Just before checking in, extract `specs.md` from `specs.clj` via the following shell command:

 ```bash